How To Love Your Postbaby Body

 New mama ABMcKinney shares how she keeps things in perspective: “Those stretch marks are my battle scars and a very small price to pay for what I gained in return.
 My baby doesn’t need me to be sexy or skinny to be a great mom, and being a great mom makes me sexy in my husband’s eyes.”
 Bump Lori adds that for c-section mamas, looking at your scar in a new light might help you get over the aesthetics of it.
 “I tell my son Cooper that it’s ‘his line’ and it’s the door to his old house.
 I love my scar and will freely show it to anyone who asks.”

-Think positive thoughts.
-We know, it’s easier said than done.
+_Think positive thoughts. _ We know, it’s easier said than done.
 But if you can’t be your own cheerleader, surround yourself with people who will be.
 Wider suggests joining new mom support groups for a chance to not only vent, but also to lend an ear to other mamas.
-“Hearing stories from other women who had similar issues will support and validate you,” notes Wider.
-(Head to the boards now to chat with other new mamas who are going through the same things you are.)
+“Hearing stories from other women who had similar issues will support and validate you,” notes Wider. ( Head to the boards now to chat with other new mamas who are going through the same things you are.)

 Allow yourself a few pick-me-ups.
 While caring for baby is super-important right now, you can’t forget to care for yourself too.
 Schedule in some “me” time at least once a week.
 Leave baby with your partner for an hour or two and do something you love.
 You might find that your body issues will fade when you stop fixating on them.
 So get a mani-pedi, buy a new dress, go for lunch with a friend, or hey, go crazy and take that much-needed bubble bath.

-Don’t lose your sex drive.
-After midnight feedings, messy diaper changes, and answering baby’s every cry, you’re bound to feel wiped.
+_Don’t lose your sex drive. _ After midnight feedings, messy diaper changes, and answering baby’s every cry, you’re bound to feel wiped.
 Add on the amount of recovery time you’ll need after birth (usually six to eight weeks), and soon sex will have become an all-too-distant memory.
 Our advice: Don’t let it!
 As soon as your body (and your mind) is ready, don’t be afraid to jump back in the saddle.
 If your new bod is the only thing stopping you, Wider suggests dimming the lights before sex if you think it’ll make you feel better.

 Also, don’t leave your partner in the dark about how you’re feeling.
 Wider urges new moms to keep an open line of communication at all times.
 “Your partner will certainly support you,” says Wider.
 “But sometimes you’ll have to spell out exactly what you need: love, acceptance, and support.”